Claude Code plugin · v0.2.1

 session-state.jsper-turn memory

 The bridge from post-tool-use to stop.
 One JSON file per session under .state/, written atomically (temp-then-rename).
-Tracks codeEdits, noteWrites, explorationCount; resets each turn and prunes files older than 7 days.
+Tracks codeEdits, noteWrites, noteReads, explorationCount; resets each turn and prunes files older than 7 days.
+Each field is validated independently on load, so state written by an older version still loads.

 backup.jsversion ring